MohdMuslim92/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 10-add.c : function to add two numbers to each other
 * 11-print_to_98.c : Print number till 98 starting from the passed number to the function
 * 100-times_table.c : a function that prints an n times table where n equal or greater than 0 and less than 15
+* 101-natural.c : calculate sum of the mulitiples of numbers 3,5 that below 1024